osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 .. todo::

    #.
 Compare the visualisations of your long-read only and hybrid assemblies.
 Do they look similar?
-Describe the visualisation results in detail (e.g. the number of contigs, the size of the contigs, etc.)
+Describe the results of the visualisation in detail (e.g. the number of contigs, the size of the contigs, etc.)
    #.
 Contrast the results of your long-read and hybrid assemblies with your short-read only assembly.
 What is the major difference between the short-read only assembly and the other two?